 During the Summer 50 Asbury students led by Dr. Jim Owens provided support for the broadcast of the Summer Olympics in Beijing, China.

 In the fall, Dr. John Paul Vincent was named to the college’s first named endowed professorship.
 He became the first holder of the Gardner Endowed Professorship for the Promotion of Holiness.

 Dr. Gray set an enrollment goal of 2,000 (1500 in traditional undergraduate programs, 250 each in ACHIEVE and graduate programs) by 2015.
 She noted it was a “bold goal,” but God was calling us there and we must be obedient.

 Major administrative changes were announced.
-Separate Schools of the Arts and Sciences, Professional Studies and Graduate Programs/ACHIEVE were to be created and the college was to become Asbury University by the end of the academic year.
+Separate Schools of the Arts & Sciences, Professional Studies and Graduate Programs/ACHIEVE were to be created and the college was to become Asbury University by the end of the academic year.
 A new position, Director of Marketing was created, and Mr. Glenn Hamilton became Assistant Vice President for Human Resources, Risk Management and Physical Plant, with Cabinet level responsibility.
 This changes were later modified and implementation of the “schools” delayed until Spring 2010.

 An Adult Degree Completion Program was started at the Asbury campus in Orlando.

 Ms. Lisa Harper was named Director of Admissions.

 On October 3 at a campus rally, the Asbury College March was officially revived as the Asbury Fight Song, along with the college’s “first ever pep band.”